PeterCamilleri/CX16/vm/sweet_16.md

 * The status is set for testing, the carry bit is cleared.
 The result is never negative.

+### LDD @ -- Transfer Memory Word to Accumulator

+Fetch the word addressed by the specified register into the accumulator.
+The the specified register is incremented by 2.
+<pre><code>R0 &larr; memory_word[Rn]
+Rn &larr; Rn + 2</code></pre>

+Example:

+    ldd @R5        ; Transfer the word pointed to by R5 to R0 and step R5

+Notes:
+* The status is set for testing, the carry bit is cleared.

+### SET -- Load Register Immediate Word

+Load the specified register with a 16 bit literal value:
+<pre><code>Rn &larr; literal value</code></pre>

+This instruction is used to initialize registers with starting values.
+Example:

+    set R5,$1234   ; Set R5 to $1234

+Notes:
+* The status is set for testing, the carry bit is cleared.
+* It is not possible to use this instruction to set R15.

+### ST -- Transfer Word Accumulator to Register

+Store the accumulator into the specified register:
+<pre><code>Rn &larr; R0</code></pre>

+Example:

+    st  R7         ; Copy R0 to R7

+Notes:
+* The status is set for testing, the carry bit is cleared.

 ### ST @ -- Transfer Accumulator Byte to Memory

 Store the lower byte of the accumulator into the memory addressed by the